julien-muke/aws-ai-threat-detection-pipeline/README.md

 1. Go to the GuardDuty console
 2. Click “Enable GuardDuty”
-3. Wait 5–10 mins — it starts analyzing logs.
+3. Wait 5–10 mins, it starts analyzing logs.

 ✅ GuardDuty is now scanning your account for threats like credential theft, unusual login behavior, port scanning, and more.